gap-packages/datastructures/README.md

 Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-For details see the file LICENSE.
+For details see the files COPYRIGHT.md and LICENSE.